steven-pearson/odatacpp-client/README.md

-# Welcome to odatacpp_client
+# Welcome to odatacpp-client
-odatacpp_client is an open-source C++ library that implements the Open Data Protocol (OData).
+odatacpp-client is an open-source C++ library that implements the Open Data Protocol (OData).
 It supports the [OData protocol version 4.0](http://docs.oasis-open.org/odata/odata/v4.0/os/part1-protocol/odata-v4.0-os-part1-protocol.html).
 It currently serves only client and client side proxy generation (code gen) aspects of OData.
 The server library is under development and will be included soon.

 # Getting started